eugene-kamenev/wicket-groovy-DSL/README.md

         }
    })
 ```
+### Environment
+I not sure why, but IntelliJ IDEA "Make" does not correctly work with it, so if you want to run examples, you should create
+Run Configuration without it, use gradle build instead.
+Another options I am using: Oracle JDK 8, IntelliJ IDEA 14, Jetty 9.0.7

 ###DSL Methods
 You can start using these methods in any places of your components, just remember that usually closure delegates to it.